emarteca/Resynchronizer/README.md

 # README

-This is the artifact for the paper Reducing Oversynchronization in JavaScript Applications.
+This is the artifact for the paper *Reducing Oversynchronization in JavaScript Applications*.

 ## Contents of the artifact